rossetti/KSLBook/docs/02-Chapter2.md

 ```
 :::

-Since the instances have the same underlying state, they produce the same random numbers.
-Please note that the cloned stream instance is not produced by the underlying `RNStreamProvider` and thus it is not part of the set of streams managed or controlled by the provider.
+Since the instances have the same underlying state when the clone is created, they produce the same random numbers.
+Please note that the cloned stream instance is **not provided** by the underlying `RNStreamProvider` and thus it is not part of the set of streams managed or controlled by the provider.

 ```
   n               U         U again